erg55/Simon-lab-workshop/README.md

 ```
 This should open up a program called X11 for Mac users.
 I'm not sure if this will work for the ubuntu client on Windows or not.
 You may require a different program.

 The program below will alow you to view image files like jpg, png and tiff.
+There should be a similar program for html and pdf files but I can't find any installed on the cluster at the moment.

 ```
 module load imageMagick